Chemaclass/cdc-transactions-history/README.md

 ## How does it work

-1. Add your transactions.csv file inside the `data/` folder.
+1. Add your `transactions.csv` file inside the `data/` folder.
-2. You can see the mapping of the transaction managers by kind in `CroExcelHistoryFactory::createTransactionManagers()`.
+2. The mapping of the transaction managers by kind is in `TransactionsHistoryFactory::createTransactionManagers()`.